Processing Your Payment

 Presque Isle's planned $53M airport terminal is preparing for take-off

-Photo / Courtesy, PQI A JetBlue plane is shown at Presque Isle International Airport, where the carrier began service in September.
+Photo / Courtesy, PQI A JetBlue plane is shown on Sept.
+5 at Presque Isle International Airport, where the carrier began service that day.
+The passenger terminal is seen in in the background.

 The passenger terminal at Presque Isle International Airport — a building that dates to the Cold War, more than half a century ago — will be replaced and other upgrades made as part of a $52.6 million overhaul now preparing to break ground.